Phimosis, Adult Circumcision, and Buried Penis Treatment & Management

 Postoperative adhesions may lead to formation of skin bridges between the circumcision incision and the glans.
 These adhesions are typically on the dorsal surface and therefore may present an obstacle to proper hygiene.

 The most devastating complication associated with circumcision is amputation of the penile shaft.
-A recent report detailed repair of such complications by corporal advancement with accompanying fat flap interposition and skin grafting.[42]
-It is also possible to inadvertently remove an excessive amount of foreskin, requiring either grafting or a flap reconstruction.
+One report detailed repair of such complications by corporal advancement with accompanying fat flap interposition and skin grafting.
+[51] It is also possible to inadvertently remove an excessive amount of foreskin, requiring either grafting or a flap reconstruction.
 Another postcircumcision complication, although rare, is keloid formation.
-While topical application of steroids has been used, surgical excision remains the standard modality of treatment.[43]
+While topical application of steroids has been used, surgical excision remains the standard modality of treatment.
+[52]

 A study by Fink et al (2002) examined the sexual effects of adult circumcision.[44]
 They found that circumcision in the adult appears to result in worsened erectile function and decreased penile sensitivity.
 However, sexual activity did not change, and satisfaction was actually improved.
 Given that 93% of the patients in that study underwent surgery for pathology, circumcision may have alleviated enough sexual apprehension to allow unmasking of previously unidentified erectile dysfunction.
 Although many investigators feel that circumcision reduces penile sensitivity, an increase in ejaculatory latency time may, in some cases, be considered an advantage.

 Some have speculated that the mucosal cuff length following circumcision may be associated with premature ejaculation.
-However, an evaluation of 84 men found no association between these entities and concluded that circumcision has no deleterious effect on sexual function.[45]
-Furthermore, recent reports of a direct comparison between circumcised and uncircumcised men found no difference in genital sensitivity.[46]
+However, an evaluation of 84 men found no association between these entities and concluded that circumcision has no deleterious effect on sexual function.
+[54] Furthermore, reports of a direct comparison between circumcised and uncircumcised men found no difference in genital sensitivity.
+[55]

 In evaluating the effect of circumcision on a woman's sexual enjoyment, O'Hara et al (1999) reported that the women surveyed preferred intercourse with uncircumcised men.[47]
 The authors suggest that coitus with a circumcised partner reduces vaginal secretions and decreases continual clitoral stimulation.
 However, a number of the women surveyed were recruited via the newsletter of an anticircumcision organization.